A step-by-step tutorial on how to install a DIY drip irrigation system, an automatic watering system for plants, perfect for flowers and gardens.

 Now you’re ready to lay your 1/2″ tubing according to your design.

-Tip: Place the tubing in the sun for about 30 minutes to make it more flexible and easier to work with.
+TIP: Leave the tubing in the sun for about 30 minutes to make it more flexible and easier to work with.

-SIDE NOTE: If you need information about this, see my post about installing a sprinkler system (which includes the valves).
+SIDE NOTE: If you need more information about this, see my post about installing a sprinkler system (which includes the valves).

-Then push the 1/2″ tubing onto the fitting and start placing the tubing according to your design.
+Now, push the 1/2″ tubing onto the fitting and start placing the tubing according to your design.

 Place loop stakes to anchor the tubing to the soil, so it does not move around.